Daisie-Bell/svaeva-sdk/README.md

 ##### How to delete action by ID?

-to Delete a specific action, use the following code:
+To delete a specific action, use the following code:

 ```python
 client.database.action.__delattr__(<id>)